Sunset at the Phoenix Airport

 75 Hours after landing: Journey home

 “No, no, this is all because of the pandemic.
-Please, please, come back when this is all over,” he said and wished us a good flight.
+Please, please, come back when this is all over,” he said and wished us a pleasant flight.

 Siberian sunrise from Japan Airline